ConjureLabs/dir-of-readmes/README.md

 This is a simply utility to syncrounously crawl a base directory, find any `README.md` files, concat them, and write the result to a destination `README.md`.

+It separates each readme with a markdown `---`

 ## Install

 ```sh